 |Date||26 August 2022|

-The Digital Humanities are going from strength to strength at the moment, transforming the landscapes of our disciplines.
-Classics is no exception here, and in fact has traditionally been at the forefront of Digital Humanities.
-However, what is true of the Digital Humanities in the Classics is true of the Digital Humanities more broadly: they are still largely focussed on textual and visual objects.
-These are objects of sight, but a significant portion of human life is experienced through sound – in our day to day communication, in the music that we listen to, in the soundscapes of urban and rural life – and this has been the case for the entirety of humanity’s existence.
+The Digital Humanities are flourishing, but they are still largely focussed on textual and visual objects.
+These are objects of sight, but a significant portion of human life is experienced through sound – in our day to day communication, in the music that we listen to, in the soundscapes of urban and rural life.